You’ve worked hard on your online business – you’re turning a profit, but you’re feeling a little too much pressure with everything on your shoulders.

 6. Post the Job Description

-There are several ways to go about finding a VA.
+There are several ways to go about finding your first virtual assistant.

-We recommend our Virtual Assistant Finder service, of course, because we know first-hand how well these VAs are being trained and there’s a solid track record of excellent feedback on the applicant pool we provide.
+We recommend our Virtual Assistant Finder service, of course, because we know first-hand how well these virtual assistants are being trained and there’s a solid track record of excellent feedback on the applicant pool we provide.

 “I needed a VA to help with a product launch.
 I only had two weeks until launch and was looking for immediate help.
 Horkey HandBook came through and saved the day!
 I received multiple high quality applications – and hired someone within a few days.
 The VA I worked with was amazing… she kept me sane during my launch, completed all tasks AHEAD of time, and went above and beyond in numerous ways (including making insightful suggestions for my next launch).
 I can’t recommend Gina’s Virtual Assistant Finder enough!” ~Sally Miller